Luodian/Otter/README.md

 ## 🤗 Hugging Face Model

-You can use the 🦩 Flamingo model / 🦦 Otter model as a 🤗 huggingface model with only a few lines!
+You can use the 🦩 Flamingo model / 🦦 Otter model as a 🤗 Hugging Face model with only a few lines!
 One-click and then model configs/weights are downloaded automatically.

 ``` python
 from flamingo import FlamingoModel